 You can find meat smokers in many styles, sizes, and price ranges.
-You may get by with your small gas grill, or you might need a large trailer mounted pit smoker.
+It's possible to get by with a small gas grill, or you might dream of having a large trailer mounted pit smoker.
 There's much to learn and a lot to consider when shopping for meat smokers.

 Let’s go over a few details.